israadesu/israadesu/README.md

    - ### **[Pinterest Clone](https://pinterest-clone-steel.vercel.app/)** <sup>HTML/CSS</sup>
-     One of my oldest projects that I use for practicing how to layer a grid
+     One of my oldest projects that I use for practicing how to layer a grid and how to have a smooth resize and adding more colums

      > to add more
 <br/>